jrmhx/mqtt/README.md

 - `Ptime`: time for each experiment in seconds, the time must be an integer no less than 1.
 - `Pbroker`: the broker URL for the program to connect.
+- `Pworker`: the number of worker instances for this Publisher Pool.
+It must be an integer no less than 1.

 ### Analyser